fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 >
 > In the name of God, The Most Merciful The Most Compassionate.
 >
-> First of all, we need to declare Allahu 'Alim.
+> First of all, we need to declare Allahu alim.
 Only God know the ultimate truth.
 > Sources of this guide: The Quran, authentic hadiths, The Bible (Old Testament).
 >
 > Quran is the only Word of God that reached our time uncorrupted.
 Quran has many stories confirming some parts about the Biblical prophets.
 Thus, the core structure of this guide is based on stories in the Quran.
 >
->And when it comes to nature and cosmos questions, human mind is just too primitive to understand it.

 </details>